aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 \end{equation}
 $$

-Let $x = [x_{1}, x_{2}, ..., x_{{N_d}}]$ be the decision variables of interest.
-The "real" objective function is then:
+Let $x = [x_{1}, x_{2}, ..., x_{{N_d}}]$ be the decision variables.
+The objective function is:

 $$
 f(x) = \sum_{i=1}^{N_d} \frac{d_i}{L_i} x_{i}
 $$

-where we just add the term $L_i$, the characteristic scale that approximately normalizes the variables, helping improve performance in cases where the variables are vastly different scales.
+where $L_i$ is the characteristic scale that normalizes the variables, enhancing performance when variables have vastly different scales.

-Random Directions repeatedly solves this equation to obtain different boundary points.
-This method is not iterative.
-Each optimization problem is completely independent of previous ones, allowing for a broad exploration of the near-optimal space and possible parallelization.
-Characteristic scales are derived from the $x$ values in the optimal solution when available.
-If $x$ values are zero, the scales are estimated to align with the expected magnitude of variables in the near-optimal space.
+Random Directions solves this equation repeatedly to obtain different boundary points, allowing for broad exploration of the near-optimal space and potential parallelization.
+Characteristic scales are derived from the $x$ values in the optimal solution or estimated to match the expected magnitude of variables in the near-optimal space if $x$ values are zero.

 ### Challenges

-One of the challenges in MGA is identifying all feasible solutions that satisfy the cost deviation constraint, especially for large-scale problems.
-Computing the entire near-optimal space for all variables is often not practical due to computational limitations.
-Therefore, most analyses focus on a subset of variables, projecting the near-optimal space onto a smaller, more manageable set of aggregate variables ($x_{agg} = g(x)$).
-This projection maintains the convexity of the solution space, facilitating the exploration of near-optimal solutions.
+A challenge in MGA is identifying all feasible solutions that meet the cost deviation constraint, especially in large-scale problems.
+Computing the entire near-optimal space for all variables is often impractical due to computational limits.
+Thus, analyses typically focus on a subset of variables, projecting the near-optimal space onto a smaller set of aggregate variables ($x_{agg} = g(x)$), maintaining the solution space's convexity and facilitating exploration of near-optimal solutions.

 ## How to MGA
-### MGA class
+### MGA Class

 The **ModelingToGenerateAlternatives** class provides functionalities to implement the **Modeling to Generate Alternatives (MGA)** method.
 This class ensures the exploration of near-optimal solutions by generating alternative solutions that are within a specified cost margin from the optimal solution.
 Here’s a detailed breakdown of the class functionalities: